-- 1. Should the Core Strategy identify an area of the City for the development of a 'cultural/leisure quarter'?
-Or - 2.
-Should the Core Strategy identify a strategic site for a single large scale leisure development?
+- a) Identify an area of the City for the development of a 'cultural/leisure quarter'? or - b) Identify a strategic site for a single large scale leisure development?

-Carlisle's heritage assets are significant with the presence of a world heritage site numerous scheduled ancient monuments and a large number of listed buildings within the
+Carlisle's heritage assets are significant with the presence of a World Heritage Site numerous scheduled ancient monuments and a large number of listed buildings within the District.

-District.
 Landmark buildings and heritage sites such as Hadrian's Wall and Lanercost Priory attract visitors from around the world.